grzegorz914/homebridge-openwebif-tv/README.md

 ## Limitations

 Due to HomeKit app limitation max. channels in bouquets is 97.
 Over this value HomeKit app will no response.
-Right now plugin read automatiacally all channels from the Sat Receiver and store in /var/lib/Homebridge/openwebifTv/, if U want somthing changed in channels list please add Yours prefered channels to the config bouquets.
+Right now plugin read automatiacally 97 channels from the Sat Receiver and store in /var/lib/Homebridge/openwebifTv/, if U want somthing changed in channels list please add Yours prefered channels to the config bouquets.

 ## Configuration